 Think back to when you finished high school.
 No doubt you can recall the names of many students in your senior class who did not have the grades or SAT scores to place in the top 25th or even the top 50th percentile of graduating seniors.
 However, fast-forward to your 10-year class reunion.
 How many of these so-called non-achievers became extremely successful in the actual world of work?
 Could it be that much of the knowledge and skill one acquires in school may have little relationship to the actual knowledge and skill required for success in life?
 Could it be that for some occupations, on-the-job training may be infinitely more valuable than memorization and regurgitation of isolated facts, which seems to earn the As in school?
 Students who may not be successful academically or who are discipline problems at their neighborhood schools appear to succeed at vocational or technical schools.

-Work study, apprenticeships, practicums, and internships may be instructional strategies that afford students the best of both worlds: exposure in school to a wide variety of experiences that help students determine possible career choices and actual on-the-job training work experiences that prepare students for success in the real world.
+Work study, Apprenticeships Perth, practicums, and internships may be instructional strategies that afford students the best of both worlds: exposure in school to a wide variety of experiences that help students determine possible career choices and actual on-the-job training work experiences that prepare students for success in the real world.

 What The Research Says

 To prepare students for their life after they have completed high school is the actual purpose of schooling (Sousa & Pilecki, 2013).

 One of the problems with high schools is their propensity to cover a great deal of content without providing students the opportunity to use that content in the context of authentic situations (Wiggins & McTighe, 2008).